Garaio-REM/remcloud-message-bus-api/notification_context.md

 &nbsp;&nbsp;mimetype                | string   | mimetype describing the message format (`text/plain`, `text/markdown`…); **required**
 &nbsp;&nbsp;message                 | string   | notification message; **required**
 &nbsp;&nbsp;masterdataReference     | string   | reference of a property / building / unit; **required** when `recipientUsername` and `recipientResponsibility` are both absent, and also **required** for any role-based `recipientResponsibility` (see responsibility table below)
 &nbsp;&nbsp;recipientUsername       | string   | username of a specific active GREM user to receive the notification.
-Must exist and be active — an unknown or inactive username is rejected. **required** if `masterdataReference` is absent
+Must exist and be active — an unknown or inactive username is rejected. **required: when both `masterdataReference` and `recipientResponsibility` are absent**
 &nbsp;&nbsp;recipientResponsibility | string   | routes the notification to the user currently holding this responsibility (see responsibility table below).
 Only used when `recipientUsername` is absent.
 Must resolve to an active user or the message is rejected.
 &nbsp;&nbsp;subject                 | string   | notification subject; optional
 &nbsp;&nbsp;backlinkUrl             | string   | optional URL to navigate back to the sending system; **when given it should be a complete URL the local browser can resolve (including protocol), e.g. `https://www.google.com`**